singharchana105/My_KIND_Repo/README.md

 ## Config Map & Secrets:

+# Config Map:
 env variable or values should be in file.
+It is plan text key value pair.
 **Step 1.**
 vim configMap.yml
 ```